yuqihu1103/SmokeFreeHero/README.md

 ## Project Design

-Design documents can be found in the [docs](docs) folder, including:
+Design document can be found in the [docs](docs) folder, including information on:

+1. Introduction - Aims and Planned Features, Target Audience and Product Niche
+2. Draft Design - Screen-by-screen Sketch Up
+3. Design of Screen-to-screen Flow
+4. Backend Design - User Authentication and Database
+5. Use of Sensors

 ## Others